tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 ### Q: In the movie The Revenant, DiCaprio's character hunts down the killer of his son.
 - **Correct Answer:** True
 - False

+### Q: In the movie"The Iron Giant," this character is the protagonist.
+- **Correct Answer:** Hogarth Hughes
+- Kent Mansley
+- Dean McCoppin
+- Annie Hughes

 ### Q: In the Naruto manga, what is the last name of Tsunade?